Green policies for our Devon eco lodges and cottage

 Land management policies

-- By reinstating traditional management, we’re reverting the meadow in front of the lodges to grassland with wildflowers, and extending hunting grounds for our rare barn owls.
+- By reinstating traditional management, we’re reverting the meadow in front of the lodges to grassland with wildflowers, and extending hunting grounds for rare barn owls.

 - We have nest boxes for our bats, barn owls and dormice, as well as garden birds, and we’re managing vegetation around our five ponds to improve their value for wildlife.

 - Back in autumn 2008 we re-shaped our largest pond, making it better for wildlife and introducing more wetland areas for birds, flowers and dragonflies.
 With help from the Environment Agency we gave the carp away to a local angling club.
-With no carp have more water plants, tadpoles etc.
+With no carp have more water plants, tadpoles etc. Most years we get an explosion of froglets!

-- We’re particularly privileged to own Popehouse Moor, 7 acres of Culm grassland designated as a ‘Site of Special Scientific Interest’.
+- Wheatland Farm is particularly privileged to own Popehouse Moor, 7 acres of Culm grassland designated as a ‘Site of Special Scientific Interest’.
 With the help of the Devon Wildlife Trust, and by working with our neighbouring farmers, we re-introduced light traditional grazing.
 This management is now further-supported by the Higher Level Stewardship Scheme.
 This management helps maintain a habitat fast vanishing across the county, yet essential for the rare Marsh Fritillary butterfly, now threatened throughout Europe and known to have bred here in the past.

 - Our guests are welcome to explore, and we actively offer to take you on a guided tour – just ask if you want a guide.
 We are developing better marked paths and putting ID guides and interpretive information in the accommodation.